tanghao-xiaomi/docs/en/device_dev_guide/kernel/IPC/message_queue.md

 1. Start the timer: When a task calls `mq_timedsend` or `mq_timedreceive` and needs to block due to a full/empty queue, before it goes to sleep (calls `up_switch_context`), it starts a one-time watchdog timer for itself.
     - `wd_start()` adds a `watchdog` structure to the system's timer linked list and registers a timeout callback function.
     - For receive timeouts, the callback function is `nxmq_rcvtimeout`; for send timeouts, the callback function is `nxmq_sndtimeout`.
-2. **Task blocking**: The task normally goes to sleep, waiting to be woken up.
+2. Task blocking: The task normally goes to sleep, waiting to be woken up.
-3. **Two wake-up paths**:
+3. Two wake-up paths:
     - Normal wake-up: Before the timer expires, the queue status changes (e.g., a new message is received), and another task normally wakes up the blocked task.
 After being woken up, the first thing the task does is call `wd_cancel()` to cancel the previously set watchdog timer, then sends and receives messages normally.
     - Timeout wake-up: If the task is not normally woken up within the specified time, when the system timer interrupt scans the `watchdog` linked list, it will find that the task's timer has expired.
         - The system will execute the preset callback function (`nxmq_rcvtimeout` or `nxmq_sndtimeout`).
         - These callback functions only do one thing: call `nxmq_wait_irq()`.
-4. **`nxmq_wait_irq`**: Wake-up processor in interrupt context This function is specifically used to safely wake up a task blocked due to waiting for IPC in an interrupt context (such as a timer interrupt).
+4. `nxmq_wait_irq`: Wake-up processor in interrupt context This function is specifically used to safely wake up a task blocked due to waiting for IPC in an interrupt context (such as a timer interrupt).

 Code is as follows: